kathypurry/kathypurry/README.md

 I am a Fullstack web developer versed in Javascript, HTML, and CSS.
 As a selectee in the competitive Pursuit Fellowship for rising developers in NYC, I and am hoping to be able to use my new developer skillset to achieve a new career and lifelong goals.

+In my off time, I am a pc gamer and a full time mom.
+My favorite game category is MMORPGS and FPS games.
+(World of Warcraft, Final Fantasy XIV, Overwatch, etc.)

 <!--
 **kathypurry/kathypurry** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.